 Firefox has always been known for its flexibility and support for extensions, but in recent years it had started to lag behind the competition in terms of speed.
 Firefox Quantum, first released last year, represented a total overhaul of the browser's code base, with speeds now comparable with Google Chrome.
 That's not just on top-end computers, either – the new Firefox makes frugal use of RAM, even with masses of tabs open.

 Firefox also scores serious points when it comes to privacy.
 Mozilla is non-profit, which means it doesn't have the same impetus to sell your data as some other browser developers.
 The organization also makes regular updates to help protect its users' privacy as internet companies come under increasing scrutiny over the way they treat people's data.
+Recent additions include support for password-free logins and automatic blocking of ad trackers.

 It's not always the absolute fastest – for some pages Chrome still has the edge, as Mozilla's own video demonstrates – but the new Firefox has come out swinging and is our pick for the best web browser of 2018 so far.